What is Restoration Week?

 Is Restoration Week required?

-Restoration Week is is required of all degree-seeking sophomore and junior traditional students and optional for freshmen and seniors.
+Restoration Week is required of all full-time residential and commuter students during sophomore and junior years and optional for freshmen and seniors.

 Why is Restoration Week required?

 Each year, this program provides opportunities for students to serve, allowing LCU students, faculty, and staff to highlight the importance of our Restoration heritage as we work with churches and other parachurch organizations.
 Restoration Week also provides opportunities for students to participate in community service projects that restore both culture and creation in the name of Christ.
 Finally, Restoration Week provides opportunities for students to participate in spiritual and educational retreats to restore the soul and solidify Christ’s call to ministry.